The Top 5 Ways Your Probiotic is Harming Your Gut Health... And What You Can Do About It

 4. Uses a Cheap Capsule

-Almost all probiotics use either vegetable capsules made from microcrystalline cellulose or gelatin capsules made from bovine cartilage.
+Almost all probiotics use either vegetable capsules made from microcrystalline cellulose (often called cellulose, vegetarian capsule, or hydroxypropyl methylcellulose "HPMC") or gelatin capsules made from bovine cartilage.
 We already listed the problems with microcrystalline cellulose above, but gelatin capsules can be just as dangerous.
 Classified as ‘possibly safe’ to consume, these gelatin capsules can cause unpleasant side effects.
 Regardless, they are still used in the name of larger profits for the manufacturer.
 If you see these capsule ingredients on the label, it might mean that your probiotic is harming your gut health.

 Check out this great article from Dr. Hulda Clark to see just how important capsules are for gut health.